 Gregor Clegane, better known as The Mountain, has been recast twice in his years on the show.
 In season 1 he was played by Conan Stevens.
 In season 2 he was played by Ian Whyte.
 Currently, the role belongs to Hafþór Júlíus Björnsson.
 Whyte, however, would go on to an illustrious career as Wun Wun the giant.

-“Game of Thrones” has included, to date, nine actors who appeared in “Harry Potter” movies.
-They are: ; Natalia Tena (Osha); David Bradley (Lord Walder Frey); Julian Glover (Grand Maester Pycelle); Michelle Fairley (Catelyn Stark); Ciarán Hinds (Mance Rayder); Ian Whyte (Gregor Clegane/Wun Wun); Ralph Ineson (Dagmer Cleftjaw); Edward Tudor-Pole (guy giving a speech in King’s Landing about how terrible the Lannisters are in season 2); and Bronson Webb (Will, the guy whose head Ned Stark cut off in the pilot).
+“Game of Thrones” has included, to date, 10 actors who appeared in “Harry Potter” movies.
+They are: Natalia Tena (Osha), pictured; David Bradley (Lord Walder Frey); Julian Glover (Grand Maester Pycelle); Michelle Fairley (Catelyn Stark); Ciarán Hinds (Mance Rayder); Ian Whyte (Gregor Clegane/Wun Wun); Ralph Ineson (Dagmer Cleftjaw); Edward Tudor-Pole (guy giving a speech in King’s Landing about how terrible the Lannisters are in Season 2); Bronson Webb (Will, the guy whose head Ned Stark cut off in the pilot); and Jim Broadbent (Archmaester Marwyn in Oldtown).

 And eight actors who were in “Star Wars: The Force Awakens”: Gwendoline Christie (Brienne of Tarth), Max von Sydow (Three-Eyed Raven), Thomas Brodie-Sangster (Jojen Reed), Miltos Yerolemou (Syrio Forel), Jessica Henwick (Nymeria Sand), Emun Elliott (Marillion), Mark Stanley (Grenn) and Hannah John-Kamen (Ornela).